 - We store customer's assets in BitGo, the most trusted custodian, with $100 million insurance cover from Lloyd's.

-- All crypto assets are stored in offline, cold, multi-signature wallets.
+- Crypto assets are stored in offline, cold, multi-signature wallets.

 - Transaction signing only happens offline on separate devices that have never been connected to the network.
 The process itself involves several people.